Stephane Sessegnon's goal earns Genclerbirligi first point of the season against Trabzonspor | Goal.com

-Stephane Sessegnon's goal earns Genclerbirligi first point of the season against Trabzonspor
+Stephane Sessegnon's goal earns Genclerbirligi first point of the season vs Trabzonspor

 Stephane Sessegnon scored a goal in Genclerbirligi's 2-2 draw against Trabzonspor in Sunday's Turkish Super Lig encounter.

-The former West Brom and PSG midfielder finished off Candeias's cross with his well-placed right-footed shot in the 85th minute which ensured both teams share the spoils at the Medical Park Stadium.
+The former West Brom and PSG midfielder finished off Candeias's cross with his well-placed shot in the 85th minute that ensured both teams share the spoils at the Medical Park Stadium.

 Sessegnon was on parade from start to finish for the visitors while Togo's Floyd Ayite and Senegal's Sadio Diallo were introduced as 70th-minute substitutes.